Lambda λ

 Delta tells you the rupee change; Lambda tells you the percentage change relative to what you paid.
 A Lambda of 10 means that if Nifty rises 1%, your option gains roughly 10% — ten-to-one leverage.
 Cheap out-of-the-money options have huge Lambda (big percentage swings, low probability), while deep in-the-money options have low Lambda (they behave almost like the index itself).
 Lambda = Delta × (Spot ÷ Option price).

-Lambda — visual
+How Lambda behaves — visual

 Leverage, made precise